Tencent/omi/README.md

 - Merge JSX and Webcomponents into One Framework
 - Webcomponents can also be a data-driven view, UI = fn(data)
 - JSX is the best development experience (code intelligent  completion and tip) UI Expression with least [grammatical noise](https://github.com/facebook/jsx#why-not-template-literals)
-- Each component has the update method to freely render the best updated view of the time, low power consumption, high degree of freedom, excellent performance.
-Convenient to join requestIdleCallback in the future
+- The original Path Updating system.
+Proxy-based automatic accurate update, low power consumption, high degree of freedom, excellent performance, easy integration of requestIdleCallback
 - Look at [Facebook React VS Webcomponents](https://softwareengineering.stackexchange.com/questions/225400/pros-and-cons-of-facebooks-react-vs-web-components-polymer)，Omi combines their advantages and gives developers the freedom to choose the way they like.
 - Shadom DOM merges with Virtual DOM, Omi uses both virtual DOM and real Shadom DOM to make view updates more accurate and faster
 - With a Store system, 99.9% of projects don't need time travel, and not only Redux can travel, please don't come up on redux, Omi store system can meet all projects